ampproject/amphtml/contributing/building-an-amp-extension.md

 extension makes breaking changes that are not backward compatible you should version your extension.
 This would usually be by creating a 0.2 directory next to your 0.1.

+When version 0.2 is under development, make sure that `latestVersion` is set to 0.1 for both the 0.1 and 0.2 entries in `extensionBundles`.
+Once 0.2 is ready to be released, `latestVersion` can be changed to 0.2.

 If your extension is still in experiments breaking changes usually are fine so you can just update the same version.